Sawrz/docker-configs/nextcloud/README.md

    user has nothing to do with the Nextcloud user account!
 It's connected to the `DB_USER`, which manages all Nextcloud user accounts.

-1. Enter the URL you want GitLab to be reachable in `URL`.
+1. Enter the URL you want Nextcloud to be reachable in `URL`.

 1. Choose a user name for the Nextcloud administrator and set the value in `ADMIN_USER`.